JuldaHifz/simple-movies-crud/README.md

 ## Instalation

-Open in terminal and go to the directory, run the code below `npm install`
+Open in terminal and go to the directory, run the code `npm install`

 ## Usage

-Open directory, run code below, open the local link in browser `npm run dev`
+Open directory, run the code, open the local link in browser `npm run dev`